 How to make a nomination

-Please also ensure that your nominee is happy to be nominated and that she will be willing to participate in media events.
-(If she requires anonymity, we can use a pseudonym).
+Please ensure that your nominee is happy to be nominated and that she will be willing to participate in media events.
+We can use a pseudonym for nominees requiring anonymity.

 Given the damaging effect of prostitution on Emma Humphreys’ life and her own uncompromising opposition to the sex industry, we will not consider nominees who do not share this perspective.

 - The individual woman should be someone who, through writing or campaigning, has sought to raise awareness of violence against women and children.

 - The individual woman should be someone who has brought, defended, campaigned around or in some other way assisted in a legal case which has had a wider impact and/or raised awareness of violence against women and children.